SiegeEngine/siege-engine/FAQ.md

 where the highest performance is not required.
 The Siege Engine intends to support games of high commercial quality, and these types of games require the highest performance API available.

+### What about WebGL?
+Don't you want to run in a browser too?

+Running in a browser is a huge boon to adoptability and accessibility.
+However, there are sacrifices.
+The graphics performance is less.
+And the network performance (due to issues inherent with TCP) can be limiting.

+We have simply chosen to support desktop applications, not browsers.
+If you think this was the wrong choice, you should go take a look at `unrust` which has chosen to operate in the browser using WebGL and wasm.

 ## Rust